 Self-awareness and Reflection

-One of the essential steps I’ve taken to surmount the prejudice barrier in communication involves cultivating self-awareness.
-I’ve learned that recognizing and acknowledging inherent biases and stereotypes is crucial.
-These prejudices often go unnoticed because they’re embedded in subconscious thought processes.
+One of the essential steps I’ve taken to surmount the prejudice barrier in communication is cultivating self-awareness.
+I’ve learned that it is crucial to recognize and acknowledge inherent biases and stereotypes.
+These prejudices often go unnoticed because they are embedded in subconscious thought processes.

 However, it’s vital to confront them through continuous self-reflection, which can shine a light on areas needing improvement.